FuelLabs/data-systems/crates/fuel-streams/README.md

 ### `DeliverPolicy` Options

-The `DeliverPolicy` enum provides control over message delivery in your subscriptions:
+The `DeliverPolicy` enum provides control over message Deliver in your subscriptions:

 - `All`: Delivers all messages in the stream
 - `Last`: Delivers only the last message for the selected subjects